brenom1/odin-recipes/README.md

 # odin-recipes
-Recipes project for Odin Project
+This is a recipes website project using basic HTML for Odin Project.